next-hat/nanocl/readme.md

 With Nanocl, you can be sure that your infrastructure is scalable and secure.</br>
 Tailor made with Rust, Nanocl has the best performance and the smallest footprint.</br>
-With CockroachDB as a store, ensuring high performance and scalability.</br>
+Using CockroachDB as a store, ensuring high performance and scalability.</br>
 It uses the best ideas and practices from the community to provide high performance and security for your infrastructure.</br>
-With built-in TLS and VPN, Nanocl ensures that your infrastructure is always secure, using the best security practices.
+Built-in TLS and VPN, Nanocl ensures that your infrastructure is always secure, using the best security practices.</br>
 With logs, auto fail-over, automatic backups, and zero downtime, you can sleep while Nanocl takes care of your infrastructure.

 ## Unleash Your Infrastructure